MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-use.md

     1. This is a Windows issue not a tool issue.
 Some app is getting installed from system causing this.
     1. Alternatively, you may wait till the installation is finished then you can install tool.
 1. Report issues to Microsoft
-    1. Collect logs: Find the logs generated by the Migration Assistant on your local machine at the following path: `C:\Users\<username>\AppData\Local\Temp\MigrationAssistantforMicrosoftPurviewDLP\Logs`
+    1. Collect logs: Find the logs generated by the migration assistant on your local machine at the following path: `C:\Users\<username>\AppData\Local\Temp\MigrationAssistantforMicrosoftPurviewDLP\Logs`
     1. Send Email: Send us the details about your issue along with the latest logs at [dlpmigrations@microsoft.com](mailto:dlpmigrations@microsoft.com) or contact your CXE / Fasttrack / Microsoft partner to share your feedback and suggestions.

 ### Reporting Errors & Providing Feedback